nemoarchive/documentation/nemo_assets_api.md

 ------------

-Use case 2: Retrieving the files associated with a BICAN meta-cumulative collection (eg: multiome), followed by the extraction of metadata (including the NHASH ID) for the parent library aliquots corresponding to those files.
+Use case 2: Retrieving files associated with a latest meta-snapshot collection from a meta-cumulative collection (eg: multiome) followed by extraction of metadata (including the aliquot NHASH ID) for the files.

-NeMO will provide the dynamic metacollection identifier to BCDC prior to a Rapid Release.
-BCDC will then use the collection API endpoint to retrieve the API endpoint URLs for the most recent static child metacollection associated with the latest Rapid Release.
-The endpoint for the static metacollection will return endpoint URLs for the two child collections containing ATAC and RNA datasets.
-The following is the flow of steps for retrieving the files for a metacollection:
+NeMO will provide the meta-cumulative collection identifier to BCDC prior to a Rapid Release.
+BCDC will then use the collection API endpoint to retrieve the API endpoint URL for the meta-snapshot collection associated with the latest Rapid Release.
+The endpoint for the  meta-snapshot collection will return endpoint URLs for the two child snapshot collections containing ATAC and RNA datasets.
+The following are the steps for retrieving the files for ATAC and RNA datasets.

 Query collection API endpoint using dynamic meta-cumulative collection identifier - nemo:col-iefmnby